Ameya28Bhave/STS_DATA_EVAL_BY_LLM/README.md

-# STS_DATA_EVAL_BY_LLM
+# Evaluation-of-LLMs-on-STS-Data
-The repo is created for the evaluation of Semantic Text Similarity of general and domain specific dataset using LLM models
+This repo contains a study on performance of LLMs on STS(Semantic Textual Similarity) Data.